aaronsum1102/drowsiness_detection/README.md

-# drowsiness_detection
+# Dependencies
-Simple drowsiness detection using Dlib and OpenCV
+Simple drowsiness detection using Dlib and OpenCV.

 The program depends on the following libraries:
 1. Dlib